 It is important to acknowledge that there is another side to the debate.
 Use examples of what someone who believed the opposite to you would use for their argument.
 And then prove, again using credible sources, that these aren’t actually the case.

 The conclusion should sum up your key points, further reiterating how and why they prove your thesis.
-The reader should be left in doubt at this point that your essays are in fact correct.
+The reader should be left in no doubt at this point that your essays are, in fact, correct.

 A good argumentative essay will leave your readers in no doubt as to the validity of your opening statement.